kbsletten/Arcanist/README.md

 `edit` - Edit an item in your character's gear.
 Use `name`, `quantity` and `slots` to specify the changes you wish to make.

+## HP

+Manage your character's HP.

+`amount` - This option specifies how much HP to add or subtract.
+It will not go above your character's maximum HP or below 0.

 #### Light

 Manage the light counter.